Connect to a MySQL semi-sync cluster

 Connecting from the Internet to a cluster in a private subnet

-Public IP addresses (Floating IPs) use the master discovery mechanism—the address is tied to the node role rather than the node itself.
-If a master becomes unavailable, one of the replicas becomes the new master, and the address moves to the new node along with the role.
+The master discovery mechanism is used for public IP addresses (Floating IPs): the address is linked to the node role, not to the node itself.
+If the master becomes unavailable, one of the replicas becomes the new master, and the address moves to the new node along with the role.

 View the connection address

-In the Dashboard , in the top menu click Products and select Managed Databases .
+In the Control Panel , click Products in the top menu and select Managed Databases .

 Open the Active tab.